 Become a Member

-AAPCHO invites your organization to join in our commitment to building healthier Asian American, Native Hawaiian, and other Pacific Islander (AA&NHOPI) communities.
+AAPCHO invites your organization to join in our commitment to building healthier Asian American, Native Hawaiian, and Pacific Islander (AA&NHPI) communities.

 AAPCHO’s Board of Directors reviews membership applications twice a year during its board meetings.
 Board meetings occur in March and September.
-If your organization is interested in becoming a member of AAPCHO, please submit your completed application and the required documentation to email@example.com.
+If your organization is interested in becoming a member of AAPCHO, please complete and submit our Membership Application to email@example.com.

-Full membership in the Association of Asian Pacific Community Health Organizations is open to not-for-profit, 501(c)(3), community health centers whose primary mission is to provide direct primary care services to medically underserved populations, consisting largely of Asian Americans, Native Hawaiians, and Pacific Islanders (AA & NHOPIs), living in the United States, its territories, and freely associated states.
+Full membership in the Association of Asian Pacific Community Health Organizations is open to not-for-profit, 501(c)(3), community health centers whose primary mission is to provide direct primary care services to medically underserved populations, consisting largely of AA&NHPIs living in the United States, its territories, and freely associated states.
 The level of primary care services offered must be similar to FQHCs or FQHC look-alikes.

 Associate membership in the Association of Asian Pacific Community Health Organizations is open to not-for-profit community health centers, organizations and associations which are committed to the mission and goals of AAPCHO.